 “It’s an original idea, with a background, in reality, about two characters which are well-known to their respective audiences.
 So we come out with a great story that connects and joins together the intergenerational distance (our parents and their TV’s and our children and their networks).
 It bravely claims and highlights the Catalan’s audiovisual industry and has certain morbidity in itself due to the nature of the chosen characters.”

 Rafa Martínez, COO & Head of Brand Strategy at Folch and Executive Producer at White Horse

 As part of the campaign we were in charge of the graphic development for every asset, as well as the credits for the video and the monograph for La Vanguardia.
-Using classic movie aesthetics as an inspirational base, we created a graphic identity in which distinct codes were translated into the contemporary approach.
+Using the classic movie aesthetics as an inspirational base, we created a graphic identity in which distinct codes were translated from the contemporary approach.
 We balanced the condensed typeface used at the Academy with a lighter handwritten typeface, as well as a classic serif, in order to give a cinematic look and feel.
-As for the grid, we wanted create a flexible layout that could adapt the different content of the monograph with an outstanding hierarchy, using the illustrations by Ines Maestre, accompanied by a special photography treatment and a sober colour palette.
+As for the grid, we wanted create a flexible layout that could adapt the different content of the monograph with an outstanding hierarchy, using the illustrations by Ines Maestre, accompanied with a special photography treatment and a sober color palette.

 Nowadays new audiovisual platforms are appearing and offering all kinds of daily and alternative content apart from traditional television.
 The audiovisual industry has been reinterpreted for new consumer codes, new communities and new relationships.
 In this order, the spot for the 12th Gaudí Awards premiered on 9th of January, shown on TV3, in the cinemas of Gremi de Cinemes de Catalunya, on the MouTV channel and finally, on the social networks of the Catalan Film Academy.
 Taking into account the importance of creating content which not only talks about contemporary adaptations and platforms but also uses the same platforms as a channel to display.